 A historical look at legislative laws passed in Utah since the inception of the sex offense registry in 1983.
-The list of “sex crimes” that require registration has never decreased in scope–it has only increased, as new sex crimes were created and existing crimes were included in the crimes that trigger a registration obligation.
-Today, the State of Utah has 42 separate sex crimes, including (for adults) both misdemeanors and felonies, that are registrable offenses.
+The list of offenses that require registration has never decreased in scope–it has only increased, as new offenses were created and existing offenses were included in the crimes that trigger a registration obligation.
+Today, the State of Utah has 42 enumerated registrable offenses.

 January 21, 2025 to March 7, 2025